 Ascended Fanboy: Ben Affleck was reportedly a fan of the Daredevil comics as a kid and wrote the foreword for the collection of Daredevil issues his buddy Kevin Smith wrote.

 Badass Normal: Although Murdock's heightened senses certainly come in handy, his physical capabilities and weapon handling (not to mention the physical injuries he sustains on a nightly basis) are still just those of a well-trained man.

 Big "NO!": Daredevil, when Bullseye impales Elektra with her own sai.

 Blessed with Suck: Matt Murdock's hearing is so potent, he can hear everything in at least a block radius, which forces him to sleep in a sensory deprivation tank simply to blot out the noise.
 Oh, and the whole being blind thing, too.

 Bloodstained Glass Windows: Daredevil and Bullseye face off in a church.
 And this would be a literal trope if Daredevil did not evade Bullseye's hurled shards of said glass windows.

-Kevin Smith makes a quick appearance; he wrote a storyarc in the comics.
+Kevin Smith makes a quick appearance as the man at the morgue; he wrote a Daredevil story arc in the comics.

 A young and blind Matt Murdock prevents Stan Lee from getting hit by a car.

-Frank Miller who redefined the Daredevil character and whose run the movie took its inspiration from appears as guy killed by Bullseye with a pencil in his head.
+Frank Miller, who redefined the Daredevil character and whose run the movie took its inspiration from, appears as a guy killed by Bullseye with a pencil in his head.